 Explore the marvelous temple complex of Murdeshwar

-Murdeshwar town in Uttara Kannada district of Karnataka state around 80 km from Gokarna is popular for the wonderful Murudeshwara temple and magnificent Shiva Statue.
+Murdeshwar town in Uttara Kannada district of Karnataka state around 80 km from Gokarna is popular for the wonderful Murudeshwara temple.
 The temple is built on the Kanduka Hill bounded by the Arabian Sea on three sides and is dedicated to Lord Shiva.
-The temple complex houses a colossal statue of Lord Shiva dominating the city skyline.
+Murudeshwar Temple is one of the magnificent temples in South India and houses a colossal statue of Lord Shiva dominating the city skyline.
 The 123 feet statue is the second highest statue of Lord Shiva in the world.
 The entrance to the temple is through a 249 ft 20-storied gopura adorned with reliefs from the Hindu mythology.
 A top floor of gopura accessed via lift offers a breathtaking panorama of the surrounding and the Shiva statue.
 There are several smaller temples in the complex few of which are century old.

 Magod Falls in Uttar Kannada district of Karnataka state is located some 85 km from Gokarna.
 The river Bedti cascading from a height of 200m makes for a magnificent scenic vista.
 We drove to a parking on a hill opposite the falls where we were issued entrance tickets.
 From here we climbed the walkway through the forest punctuated with vantage points of the falls gushing amidst the lush green forests.
 One can also trek down to the bottom of the falls which would require an expert guidance.
 Best time to visit the falls is during the monsoons that are from June to September.
 The large Kavade lake on the way to Magod Falls makes for a great picnic spot.